●

 Lastly, RIP dear old Captain Tom.
 A good life well-lived.

-By the looks of things it won't be for a couple of months until the rollout of the various vaccines will come into effect, then it'll be a few more months after that before mass immunisation is hopefully achieved, meaning people can group together properly...then expect a big resurgence in parties!
-In the meanwhile I can still provide top-notch small party, corporate event & wedding entertainment.
+By the looks of things it won't be for a couple of months until the rollout of the various vaccines will come into effect, then it'll be another few more months before mass immunisation is hopefully achieved, meaning people can group together properly.

-Never mind today being Friday 13th, the past seven months of doom & gloom have almost prevented me from processing the past couple of days' positively positive news, but...we've got a vaccine!!
+Never mind today being Friday 13th, the past seven months of doom & gloom have almost made processing the past couple of days' positively positive news psychologically impossible, but...we've got a vaccine!!

 Obviously it hasn't passed all of the required safety trials, and when events & society in general might "get the go-ahead" is still up in the air of course, but hey.